savva-k/testing-spring-boot-applications-demystified-workshop/prompts.md

 ## Lab 4

+- [ ] Take over the entire code base (not the test code) at the state of labs/lab-3 to have a consistent ongoing code base.
+In lab-4 we will evolve it a bit.

 - [ ] In the pragmatech.digitial.workshops.lab3.experiment folder, create three test classes to help the audience understand the difference between @Mock, @MockBean and @MockitoBean

 - [ ] In the pragmatech.digitial.workshops.lab3.experiment folder, create two test classes to showcase the different API/imports between JUnit 4 and 5

 - [ ] In the pragmatech.digitial.workshops.lab3.experiment folder, add a sample bad Unit test in our book domain to showcase mutation testing, also include the relevant PIT config for it

 - [ ] in lab4, configure the failsafe and surefire with different JUnit jupiter parallelization configs and use the forkMode for junit, add some sample tests in a pragmatech.digitial.workshops.lab3.parallel folder (normal unittest and integration test) with some logging to see on which JVM and which thread they run -> help me educate about test parallelization

 ## Houskeeping